QED0711/spiccato/README.md

 Finally, in our `manager.windowManager.open` call, we tie everything together.
 Here, we're saying *"open a window at the route '/settings', name that window 'config', and pass it the following init params."* When that window opens and initializes its local `spiccato` instance, since its name links it to the approved list of subscribers, it will look at the current state given by the provider window and set that as the default value.
 Note that it will not receive the *superSecretKey* state parameter because that is marked as private and only the provider will have access to it.

-To programatically close a spawned window, you only need to call the `windowManager.close` method.
+To programmatically close a spawned window, you only need to call the `windowManager.close` method.

 ```
 manager.windowManager.close("config");